 Lamb shanks require braising and hours in the oven to become tender.
 At 7:30, I didn’t have hours.
 My only option at that late hour was my trusty pressure cooker.
 This much-maligned appliance may evoke images of mushy, over-cooked food, and explosive disasters in the kitchen.
 Advances in design, however, mean modern pressure cookers no longer pose a safety hazard when used correctly, and yield tender, succulent results in a fraction of the time required in the oven.
 Don’t be afraid to take risks in your kitchens; give the pressure cooker a try! 🙂

-North African Pressure Cooker Lamb Shanks and Couscous draws from a North African flavor profile – harissa, cumin, allspice, paprika, mint, lemon… The flavors are bold, and the dish is substantial.
-Serve with a simple salad of leafy greens, cucumber, tomato, and a lemon juice and olive oil dressing.
+North African Pressure Cooker Lamb Shanks draws from a North African flavor profile – harissa, cumin, allspice, paprika, mint, lemon… The flavors are bold, and the dish is substantial.
+Serve with couscous (my recipe to come), a simple salad of leafy greens, cucumber, tomato, and a lemon juice and olive oil dressing.
 It pairs well with a full-bodied fruity, spicy red wine.
 C’est magnifique!

 - 1 tbsp. olive oil

 - 2 lamb shanks typically 16 to 24 ounces each